Montgomery Clift would be 97 years old today, October 17, had he lived.

 Most biographers consider Clift to have been bisexual, though his friend and onetime datemate Elizabeth Taylor — who oughtta have known! — referred to him as gay while accepting a GLAAD Vanguard Award in 2000, including him in a list with James Dean (1931-1955) and Rock Hudson (1925-1985):

-How would Dean have navigated life post-Stonewall, the gay uprising in NYC (where he was living at the time of his death) that occurred just over two years after his death?
+How would Clift have navigated life post-Stonewall, the gay uprising in NYC (where he was living at the time of his death) that occurred just over two years after his death?
 Would he have avoided AIDS?
 How would he have managed the closeted vs. outing vs. coming out landscape?

 We can only imagine.